 When tinnitus is bothersome, most people fight to ignore the sound, but that can often be a losing battle.
 Most of the time, you will not be able to think your way out of this kind of intensely negative emotional experience.

-It’s much more effective to focus on your tinnitus and intentionally change your reaction to it.
+It’s a much more effective coping strategy to focus on your tinnitus and intentionally change your reaction to it.